chart-sg/node-red-rmf/INSTALLATION.md

 - **Version Control**: Always using latest development version
 - **No Rebuilding**: No need to repack .tgz files after changes

-## 📦 Manual .tgz Installation
+## Manual .tgz Installation

-If installing from .tgz files:
+If you have .tgz files (from releases or built yourself):

 ```bash
 # 1. Source RMF environment